lefta/ehlit-prototype/Readme.md

 This project is in a very early stage and is not safe for production use.
 The compiler and the language itself *will* change.
 You have been warned !

+At the moment, focus is put on making the language working.
+While there is some error and unsafe behavior checking, this is not the main goal at the moment.
+Invalid Reflex code will either result in invalid C code or, in the worst cases, make the compiler crash (it is known to be the case when accessing an array index on a non-array type, for example).

 I (lefta) am developping this project on my free time.
 Neither the language, this project nor myself are backed by anyone.
 This means that you may not expect any ETA for any feature.
 If you are interrested in the Reflex language, please be patient (really patient).
 If you are **very**